 I believe everything starts from the head.
 A thought triggers a feeling which leads to action and result.
-Good thought leads to a good result and vice versa.
-Control your mind, which in turn, controls your result.
-Therefore, it’s really important to set your mind right, align with good intentions and attitudes before you start something.
+Good thought leads to good result.
+Control your mind, which controls your outcome.
+Therefore, it’s essential to set your mind right, align with good intention and attitude before starting something.
 Know your whys: Why are you doing this?
 Why change?
 Why bother?
-It will keep you focus as you remind yourself of the reason why you are doing this.
+It will keep you focused as you remind yourself why you are doing this.

 Rethink.
 I definitely need to rethink my consumption habits.

 That was my life in Singapore.
 I was a shopaholic, a hoarder, and a collector.
 I accumulated so much stuff over the years, I had to turn one of my bedrooms into a walk-in wardrobe.
 Sounds like every girls’ dream to have a walk-in wardrobe filled with all your favorite things.
 Not quite.
 I often caught myself staring at this vast collection of stuff thinking ‘I have nothing to wear.’